Arg of Karim Khan: Description

-Karim Khan Castle is located at Shahrdari Square.
+Karim Khan Citadel is located at Shahrdari Square.
 It has a land area of 4,000 m2 and is in the center of a 12,800 m2 compound.
-The Citadel of Karim Khan consists of four high walls connected by four 14 m round brick towers at a 90-degree angle.
+It consists of four high walls connected by four 14 m round brick towers at a 90-degree angle.
 Each 12 m wall is 3 meters thick at the base and 2.8 meters at the top.
 The design of the citadel combines military and residential architecture, for it was the home of Karim Khan and the military center of the dynasty.

 James Edward Alexander in 1827 described the citadel as being surrounded by a "deep wet ditch".

-Tile works depicting legendary tales were added at the entrance gate of the citadel during the Qajar Era.